LADI-Dataset/ladi-overview/README.md

 #### Testing Dataset

-Annotated extracted frames from the video data files to accompany [USGS OFR 2015-1142--Assessment of existing and potential landslide hazards resulting from the April 25, 2015 Gorkha, Nepal earthquake sequence](http://dx.doi.org/10.5066/F7X928BN).
 Testing can either be conducted on individual frames and treated like static images or as video clips.
-While there are over ten hours of video, as of 2019, the entire corpus has not been annotated by the LADI team.

 #### Auxiliary Resources